Daniella Pick: Personal life

-On November 28, 2018, she married Quentin Tarantino, her partner since 2017.
-They met while Tarantino was in Israel promoting his film Inglourious Basterds.
-They have two children, a son, Leo, born in 2020 and a daughter born in 2022.
+On 28 November 2018, she married Quentin Tarantino, her partner since 2017.
+They met while Tarantino was in Israel promoting his film Inglourious Basterds in 2009.
+They have two children, a son, Leo, born in 2020 and a daughter, Adriana, born in 2022.

-They reside in Ramat Aviv Gimel neighborhood in Tel Aviv.
+They reside in the Ramat Aviv Gimel neighbourhood in Tel Aviv.

 At the 2025 Cannes Film Festival, Pick wore a yellow ribbon to raise awareness about the remaining Israeli hostages being held by Hamas.